-Kibale National Park holds the highest concentration of Primates in Africa thus, dubbed the Primate Capital of Africa.
+Kibale national forest park holds the highest concentration of primates in Africa thus, dubbed the Primate Capital of Africa.

 Some of the amazing primates in Kibale include Olive Baboons, Blue Monkeys, Red-tailed, L’hoest, and Black and White Colobus Monkeys.
 Nocturnals include Bushbabies and Pottos.

 Not only is Kibale Uganda a paradise for primates, but the park also holds other animals.
 African forest Elephants, Buffalos, Leopards, Warthogs, Giant forest hogs, Bushbucks, Sitatungas, and forest Duikers can be spotted, etc.

 During your Uganda Chimpanzee trekking in Kibale NP, some animals can be spotted.
 Most chimp treks in Kibale Forest are done along the Kanyanchu Chimpanzee Trail.

 Primates In Kibale National Park – Wildlife In Kibale Forest

 Over 13 primate species have been recorded in Kibale National Park, including the endangered Chimpanzees, Red-tailed Monkeys etc. Kibale holds the highest concentration of primates in Africa thus, called the Primate Capital of Africa.

 Here are the amazing primates in Kibale forest national park

 Chimpanzees- Pan Troglodytes

 Chimpanzees can simply be called chimps.
 They’re awesome primates sharing about 98.7% of man’s DNA.
 Therefore, considered generic closest relatives of man.